Emotive Community Outreach Incentive Program

-- Applicant must track the number of people engaged by each activity; and,
+- Applicant must track the number of people engaged by each activity.

-- After final activity, applicant must submit a post-activity/event report online (see program guide Appendix C – Final report questions).
+- After final activity, applicant must submit a post-activity/event report online (see Appendix C – Final report questions).

 - Emotive retains the ability to prioritize applications based on geographic reach in rural and northern communities.